kojoidrissa/headcount_automation/notes_config_file.md

     '''
 </pre>

-I should be able to replace the:
+I should be able to replace this block:
 <pre>
     subsTable = makeSubseaTable(subsea)
     estSTable = makeNoSubseaTable(estSales)